If an Agent is not connecting to the Storage Platform, you can use one of the following tests to check your connection.

 Note:

-- These instructions assume you back up directly to the Storage Platform on 192.168.1.1.
-All tests should be done from the machine where the Agent is installed.
+- If testing Agent connectivity, all tests should be done from the machine where the Agent is installed.

 Method 1: Test using your web browser